GLOBAL MARKETS-Asian shares find solace in hopes of smaller Trump tariff

 TOKYO, March 8 (Reuters) - Asian shares found relief on Thursday as fears about a global trade war amid U.S. President Donald Trump’s push to introduce protectionist tariffs were tempered by signs the move could include carve-outs for key partners.

-MSCI’s broadest index of Asia-Pacific shares outside Japan rose 0.9 percent.
-Hong Kong’s Hang Seng led the region with rise of 1.2 percent.
-In Japan, the Nikkei gained 0.8 percent.
+MSCI’s broadest index of Asia-Pacific shares outside Japan rose 0.2 percent, led by gains in South Korean shares, which also benefited from signs of easing tensions between the two Koreas.
+Japan’s Nikkei gained one percent.

 On Wall Street, the S&P 500 ended down just 0.05 percent at 2,726.8 after an initial loss of almost one percent, with tech shares being a major bright spot.